Guidelines & Outline | Fall 2017

 A student-led, faculty-supported exploration of the role of physician-scientists in bench to bedside translational medicine.
 We will examine 5 case studies of translational research using investigators from Penn and industry as preceptors.
 The course design, which was pilot-tested last year and revised for this year, requires active involvement by all of the students on all of the case studies, working in small teams in which students will rotate as team leader.
 The course directors and case preceptors have chosen the topics, but the members of each week’s lead team will be responsible for selecting and guiding deliverables.
 Team roles are described below.

 Physician-scientists are especially well-suited for guiding the development of new therapeutic and diagnostic modalities from the research setting to the clinic, but may not be trained in all of the skills needed to accomplish this.
 The challenges attendant with accomplishing this successfully are diverse and in some respects very different from the day to day issues of running a basic science research lab (or a PhD thesis project).
 The goal of CSTR2.0 is to teach you about these challenges and how to overcome them in the context of translational science.

 Among the useful skills that we will focus on in this course are: 1) Setting research goals and meeting milestones in the setting of clinical research.
 2) Selecting outcomes and producing deliverables.
 3) Protecting intellectual property and managing conflict of interest.
 4) Performing preclinical and clinical studies.
 5) Organizing, leading and working in teams that include people with different skills.
-6) Understanding statistical analysis as applied to preclinical studies as well as trials.

 Lead and Support Team organization